12 Tricks To Make A Small Bedroom Look & Feel Larger

 8. Windows

 Whatever colour you decide to paint the room stick to the same tone for your windows.
 You can go a shade lighter or darker but it will blend in with the walls.
-I think blinds are a great idea.
-It’s the least interfering and has a clean look.
-Sheer drapes have a more cozy and elegant feel.

 9. Mirrors

 Mirrors will help make your bedroom look bigger.
-For maximum natural light hang the mirror opposite the window.
-Mirrored furniture items such as a nightstand will help the room seem larger too.
+For maximum natural light hang the mirror opposite the window to bounce the light around and make the most of the natural light.

 Chloe